All Episodes

 But I think what she's trying to get at is somehow that people were trying to get her fired that support Donald Trump.

-Uh, I was not one of them.
+I was not one of them.

 I don't even know who the hell you are.

-Except I want you and everybody else to stop telling lies that I got phone calls that I never got, or that there was this dominant coverage of you when there wasn't.
+Except I want you and everybody else to stop telling lies that I got phone calls that I never got or that there was this dominant coverage of you when there wasn't.

 And if you have an issue with what the general prosecutor of Ukraine said about you, take it up with him.

-Go sue him if he's if it's if if you believe he's lying about you and it's libel, go sue the guy.
+Go sue him if he's if it's if you believe he's lying about you and it's libel, go sue the guy.

-Because there's a reason why we're saying, well, why would they pay zero experience hunter money?
+Because what we've discovered through the Freedom of Information Act request with John Solomon, we're finding out a lot more that happened because there's a reason why we're saying, well, why would they pay zero experience Hunter money?

-That it makes no sense, right?
+It makes no sense, right?

 And a lot of countries were paying.